-This datapoint indicates the percent of long-term care residents who have had a urinary tract infection.
-UTI's may be an indication of poor nursing care.
-However, this statistic could also be skewed for certain facilities due to varying reporting standards for infections.
+This statistic is a measure of the percentage of long-term patients that have sustained urinary tract infections.
+UTI's may be an indication of worse hygiene protocols.
+Nevertheless, this metric can be skewed for some nursing homes due to inconsistent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication

 In Cedars Health Center, 20.18% of Patients use Anti-Psychotic Medication